edisonpchen/edisonpchen/README.md

 - ⚡ Fun fact: ...
 My birthday is on Halloween 🎃
 - PLEASE GIVE ME A RETURN OFFER
 - I'm so unhappy
+should I put a link to my resume here?